jselmani/Cyclops/README.md

 	* The system sends an error message in case authentication fails.
 The user can enter his/her credentials again.
 5. After the system successfully authenticates the user, they are redirected to a menu page displaying a list of options for flight training simulations.

-### Administrator Retrieves Data From File System Database
+### Administrator Retrieves File Data From Database
-**Pre-requisites**: The Administrator is logged into the Mongo shell using Administrator credentials<br/>
+**Pre-requisites**: The Administrator is logged into the Mongo shell using Administrator credentials.<br/>
-**Actor**: Administrator<br/>
+**Actor**: Administrator.<br/>
-**Use Case Successful Post-Conditions**: The Administrator has found the files path and opens the file.<br/>
+**Use Case Successful Post-Conditions**: The Administrator has found the file(s) path and opens the file(s).<br/>

-1. The Administrator **queries** the database to locate the session they are looking for.
+1. The Administrator queries the database to locate the session they are looking for.
 This will be done by using the Users Student Number as the unique identifier and the date the session took place.
 An example of the query: db.sessions.find({ userId: '101101152', created_at: '20170115'})
 2. The Administrator examines the database BSON output and finds the URL path that is referenced in the BSON document.
+	* The BSON output is empty, the Administrator will have to repeat step #1 or cancel the operation.
 3. The Administrator copies the URL path from the console and pastes in the file system address bar.
 4. The Administrator successfully locates the file and examines the data as preferred using their preferred data visualization method.

 ### Data Generation from User Interaction with the System
-**Pre-requisites**: A user must be logged in to the system and have chosen a scene to run<br/>
+**Pre-requisites**: A user must be logged in to the system and have chosen a scene to run.<br/>
-**Actor**: User<br/>
+**Actor**: Student.<br/>
 **Use Case Successful Post-Conditions**: Data has been successfully written into a CSV file for future analysis and the user is taken back to the scene selection UI<br/>

-1. The user would start running the scene by **interacting** with a physical programable button or a button in the UI.
+1. The user would start running the scene by interacting with the **start/stop** button.
-	* The user decides to change scenes or exit the program entirely by **interacting** with a physical programmable button or a button in the UI.
+	* The user decides to exit the scene by interacting with **start/stop** button.
-2. The moment the user **initiates** the scene, the back-end would **instantly trigger** the capturing of data.
+2. The moment the user initiates the scene, the back-end would instantly trigger the capturing of data.
-3. The back-end would be translating the data from the sensors whilst simultaneously parsing and appending the data to the CSV file associated with the user and the current date.
+3. The back-end would be translating the data from the sensors while simultaneously parsing and appending the data to the CSV file associated with the user and the current date.
-	* If the file for the user **does not exist**, the back-end will first **create** the file for the user based on the user name and the current date.
-Then the translation of the data from the sensors would occur whilst simultaneously parsing and appending the data to the new CSV file.
+	* If the file for the user does not exist, the back-end will first create the file for the user based on the user name and the current date.
+Then the translation of the data from the sensors would occur while simultaneously parsing and appending the data to the new CSV file.
-4. The user decides to **stop** the scene by **interacting** with a physical programmable button or a button in the UI.
-This would **instantly trigger** the back-end to stop the translation of the data as well as the parsing and appending to the CSV file.
+4. The user decides to stop the scene by interacting with the **start/end** button.
+This would instantly trigger the back-end to stop the translation of the data as well as the parsing and appending to the CSV file.
-	* The user continues to **interact** with the scene allowing the system to **continue** to gather data until the user **decides** to complete step #4.
+	* The user continues to interact with the scene allowing the system to continue to gather data until the user decides to complete step #4.
-5. Data has been **successfully written** to the CSV file and the user is **brought back** to the scene selection UI.
+5. Data has been successfully written to the CSV file and the user is brought back to the scene selection UI.